Nature of project: data analysis, software

 Available to students on full-time physics degree schemes only.

-In 2009 the Earth's magnetic field variations were extremely small.
+In certain years the Earth's magnetic field variations are extremely small.
 In this context it is assumed the Sq current system will not be influenced greatly by the solar wind.
 The solar-quiet (Sq) magnetic field variation is the cause of an ionospheric current system.
 Heating on the dayside and cooling on the night side of the atmosphere generates winds that drive plasma against the geomagnetic field, inducing electric fields and currents in the region between 100 and 140 km in height.
 The current system remains relatively fixed to the Earth-Sun line and produces regular, broad-scale daily variations that are seen directly in magnetograms of geomagnetic quiet days, hence the name Sq.
 In this project the student is required to map the Sq current system using Faraday's laws of induction and vector analysis.
 Several days of data will be chosen using the aa geomagnetic index and the resulting maps will be investigated.

 The student will